antnay/tcss460-auth-api/docs-2.0/verification-workflows-guide.md

     // Send email
     await sendEmail({
         to: email,
-        subject: "Verify Your Email Address",
+        subject: 'Verify Your Email Address',
         html: `
             <h2>Welcome to TCSS-460-auth-squared!</h2>
             <p>Please verify your email address by clicking the link below:</p>
             <a href="${verificationUrl}">Verify Email</a>
             <p>This link will expire in 48 hours.</p>
             <p>If you didn't create this account, please ignore this email.</p>
-        `
+        `,
     });
 }
 ```

 **Key Security Points**:

 - ✅ 32 bytes (256 bits) of cryptographic randomness
 - ✅ Token is single-use (deleted after verification)
 - ✅ 48-hour expiration window